buildbot/buildbot/master/docs/developer/www-base-app.rst

 This is implemented as the ``master/buildbot/scripts/devproxy.py`` aiohttp server.

-To run it, setup and enable a virtualenv like described in :ref:`PythonDevQuickStart`.
+To run it, set up and enable a virtualenv like the one described in :ref:`PythonDevQuickStart`.
 Then execute the script as follows:

 .. code-block:: bash